vsespb/mt-aws-glacier/README.md

 * Checking integrity of local files using journal
 * Ability to limit number of archives to retrieve
 * File name and modification times are stored as Glacier metadata
+* Ability to re-create journal file from Amazon Glacier metadata
 * UTF-8 support

 ## Coming-soon features